Mental Health & Wellbeing

 - any circumstances that may be relevant to your mental health

-- your concerns (including privacy concerns)
+- your concerns (including any private or emotional concerns)

-- how what you feel is affecting you
+- what you feel is affecting you

 Talking about your mental health can be hard.
 You can take a family member or close friend along for support.
 They can also help explain your situation to the doctor, and they can help remember the discussions you had.